 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal or regulatory obligation.

 Please see the table below to find out more about the types of lawful basis that we will rely on to process your personal information.

-Generally we do not rely on consent as a legal basis for processing your personal information other than in relation to sending third party direct marketing communications to you via email or text message.
-You have the right to withdraw consent to marketing at any time by contacting us.
+Generally, we do not rely on consent as a legal basis for processing your personal information other than in relation to sending third party direct marketing communications to you via email or text message.
+You have the right to withdraw consent to marketing at any time by clicking here.

 Purposes for which we will use your personal information

 We have set out below, in a table format, a description of all the ways we plan to use your personal information, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.